enveda/ccs-prediction/README.md

 The original datasets are available here:
 - CCSBase: https://ccsbase.net/query
 - Metlin: https://metlin.scripps.edu/
+Each user should download the raw database (as excel/csv) and read them in the two notebooks for each database located at https://github.com/enveda/ccs-prediction/tree/main/notebooks/data_processing.
+Each notebook reads the csv/excel and formats it according to the input of Mol2CCS.

 ## Predicting CCS
 Train the model based on your own training dataset with [wrapper_train] and predict with [wrapper_predict](mol2ccs/train_and_predict.py#L23) function.